-Principal Applied Music is designed as a weekly hour-long individual lesson in piano, organ, voice, brass, percussion, and woodwind instruments for music majors.
+Principal Applied Music is a weekly hour-long individual lesson in piano, organ, voice, brass, percussion, and woodwind instruments required for music majors.
 Students registered may also be required to attend performance and repertoire classes.
 Concurrent enrollment in MUS 001 (Student Recital) is required.
-Courses should be taken in sequential order.
+Admission is by audition and consent of instructor.